 MATH 1337.
 Calculus with Analytic Geometry I. Differential and integral calculus for algebraic, trigonometric functions, and transcendental functions, with applications to curve sketching, velocity, maximum-minimum problems, areas, and volumes.
 (Credit not allowed for both MATH 1309 and MATH 1337.)
 Prerequisite: Placement out of MATH 1304 or a grade of C- or higher in Math 1304.

 STAT 1301.
 Introduction to Statistics.
 Introduction to collecting observations and measurements, organizing data, variability, and fundamental concepts and principles of decision-making.
 Emphasis is placed on statistical reasoning and the uses and misuses of statistics.
 No prerequisite.

 STAT 2301.
 Statistics for Modern Business Decisions.
 A foundation in data analysis and probability models is followed by elementary applications of condence intervals, hypothesis testing, correlation, and regression.

 STAT 2331.
 Introduction to Statistical Methods.
 An introduction to statistics for behavioral, biological, and social scientists.
 Topics include descriptive statistics, probability and inferential statistics including hypothesis testing, and contingency tables.

 Quantitative Foundation: Student Learning Outcomes

-4. Students will be able to draw inferences from mathematical models in the various forms listed above.
+2. Students will be able to interpret and/or draw inferences from mathematical models, data, graphs or formulas.